What is Partition and Volume Backup?

-The partition backup feature allows you to select which partition or partitions you want to backup and does so into a single image file.
-A volume is simply a partition that has a drive letter associated with it such as C, D, E: etc. although all are considered partitions.
+The partition backup feature allows you to select partition or partitions you want to backup and does so into a single image file.
+A volume is simply a partition that has a drive letter associated with it such as C, D, E: etc. although all are considered as partitions.
 If you need to backup all partitions on your drive then it is recommended you use the Disk backup feature for greater convenience.

-How to Backup Partitions and Volumes?
+How to Backup Partitions and Volumes in AOMEI Backupper?

 In the left tab item, select Backup and then select Partition Backup.